MarcinMoskala/PreferenceHolder/README.md

     var experience: Float? by bindToPropertyWithBackup(-1.0F)
     var className: String? by bindToPropertyWithBackupNullable()

-    // Each type, that can be serialized and deserialized using Gson,
-    // can be used as type of property binded to SharedPreference field. var character: Character? by bindToPreferenceFieldNullable()
+    // Any type can used if serializer is set.
+See: Gson serialization var character: Character? by bindToPreferenceFieldNullable()
     var savedGame: Game? by bindToPreferenceFieldNullable()

-    // Single level collections are also supported since 1.2 var longList: Map<Int, Long> by bindToPreferenceField(mapOf(0 to 12L, 10 to 143L))
-    var propTest: List<Character>? by bindToPropertyWithBackupNullable()
+    // Single level collections are also supported if serializer is set.
+See: Gson serialization var longList: Map<Int, Long> by bindToPreferenceField(mapOf(0 to 12L, 10 to 143L)) var propTest: List<Character>? by bindToPropertyWithBackupNullable()
     var elemTest: Set<Elems> by bindToPreferenceField(setOf(Elems.Elem1, Elems.Elem3))